anonchihaya0908/Clotho/README.md

 #### Developer Tools
 - "Clotho: Dump Switch Performance Metrics" — prints a performance report to the Clotho output channel
 - "Clotho: Run Strategy Self-Tests" — runs internal tests for matcher/strategies and logs a pass/fail summary

+### 🧩 Using the Qt CMake Project Wizard

+1. Open Command Palette (`Ctrl+Shift+P`).
+2. Run `Clotho: New Qt CMake Project`.
+3. Follow the prompts to choose:
+   - Project name and target folder (can use the current workspace root or a subfolder).
+   - Qt project type (Widgets or Console).
+   - C++ standard (17/20/23/26).
+   - Qt major version (5 or 6).
+   - Qt CMake prefix path (picked from settings, environment, or auto-scanned candidates, with manual override).
+4. A read-only preview of the generated `CMakeLists.txt` is opened; confirm to create the project files.
+5. If the official **CMake Tools** extension is installed, Clotho triggers `cmake.configure` so the `build` directory and configuration are set up automatically.

 ### Configuration